-Snowmobiles used in high altitude areas (1200 m (4000 ft) and up) are subjected to lose power, about 3% per 300 m (1000 ft) of elevation increase.
+Snowmobiles used in high altitude areas (1200 m (4000 ft) and up) are subjected to lose power, as temperature, elevation and snow condition are different.
 The carburetor and power train have to be recalibrated to meet those particular requirements.
 Ask your authorized dealer for more information on high altitude kit availability.